Frequently Asked Questions

 - What courses are offered through JWCC Online?

 - Click here to view a detailed list.

 - What is the cost of an online course offered through JWCC?

-- The cost of an online course is $160 per credit hour.
+- The cost of an online course is $177 per credit hour (some online classes have a digital media fee that varies by class).
 Most courses are 3 credit hours although there is some variation.
-Students are usually required to purchase a textbook.
 In some cases, other course materials may be required.

 - What is the cost of hybrid/blended course offered through JWCC?

-- The cost of a hybrid/blended course is $130 per credit hour with a $30 fee for courses that are 3 up to 5 credit hours.
-For courses with less than three credit hours, the cost is $130 per credit hour with a $20 fee.
+- The cost of a hybrid/blended course is $147 per credit hour with a $10 per credit hour blended course fee.

 - How much time is required for online courses?